DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 Their sturdy bodies that stops bullets is greatest threat.
 There were records of people, who used rifles as their main weapons, and greatly suffered from it.

 "It is useless...
 Rifles wouldn't even flinch them!
-Saki, you need to bring in machine guns!"
+Saki, you should bring in machine guns!"

 Stone demons continued to fly around under fire from their rifles, as if nothing happens.
 Before they could get close, Ashlan, who continued firing his rifle, shouted.